Skip to content

 };

-Create a component to render the answer.
+Create a component to render the response.
 This component takes an Inconvo Answer and renders it based on its type [text, chart, table].

 case "text":